 *Please note that this is a sponsored post with Capital One Canada – our disclosure can be found at all times by clicking here.

 As a young adult, I can honestly say that watching television reflected heavily on the idea of credit cards.
 There was a new glamorous lifestyle a young professional could have once they got their first credit card.
-There are, of course, glamorous aspects of having a credit card, like having that extra sense of security in case of emergency, or being able to treat yourself once in a while to that extra special gift.
+There are, of course, glamorous aspects of having a credit card, like having that extra sense of security in case of emergency or being able to treat yourself once in a while to that extra special gift.
+When you get your first credit card, it’s likely you’ll be applying for credit cards with no credit history.
+You might not be accepted for all of the credit cards you apply for because of your lack of credit.
+Apply for cards designed for a first time user looking to build credit and start a healthy credit history.
 But there are some things we young adults need to be made aware of in order to keep a healthy credit and not spiral into a fluster of debt.
 If you are in this situation right now, you are not alone!
 There are many people out there who struggle financially, but with the knowledge of sites like debtconsolidation.loans that exist, hopefully soon, you’ll be able to find a solution to managing your finances effectively and get your financial life back on track.
 On the other hand, having a bad credit score is not the end of the world, especially when you know that companies such as repair.credit exist, who can help you out when it comes to maintaining and repairing your credit score.
 We all make mistakes at the end of the day, so there is nothing to be ashamed of when it comes to your financial situation.
 That is definitely also the case for people who aspire for multiple credit cards.
 Many people don’t really understand How to use multiple credit cards, but if there is one absolute formality, it’s that you need to be financially stable and with good credit in order to have more than one credit card.

 Trust me when I say, when I got my first credit card, I thought it was so chic and “treated” myself to a few too many nice pieces.
 Now that I have been working a stable full-time job and learning the balance of using both my debit and credit cards for specific expenses, I think I finally found the right formula to keep me from making the same mistake I made in my late teens.